ricardogomes/dotfiles.nix/README.md

-# dotfiles.nix
+# Nix and NixOS dotfiles

-Nix and NixOS dotfiles
+My Nix and NixOS configurations